alanjones2/Alan-Jones-article-code/riskviz/draft.md

 But let's look at something quite different - heat maps.

+## Heat maps

 For this I'm going to use the Seaborn data visualization package.
 First, though, the data needs to be represented differently.
 I'm going to construct a 10 by 10 grid with each cell representing someone who is cancer free, who contracts the disease by chance, or who succumbs to too much bacon.

-I start by making 3
+I start by making 3 arrays representing the 3 different categories and then stitch them together into a single i dimensional array.

     # Arrays of the different cases
     a1 = [0]*data['Non-sufferer'].values[0]